This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Visit the Miette Hot Springs

 Miette Hot Springs are located an hour’s drive from Jasper and are known as the hottest mineral springs in the Canadian Rockies.
 The water in the pools here actually flows from the surrounding mountains and is a nice and warm 40°C (104°F).
-The pools are filled with minerals like sulfate, magnesium, and calcium which are so good for your skin.
+These are some of the best Alberta hot springs as the pools are filled with minerals like sulfate, magnesium, and calcium which are so good for your skin.

 The surrounding landscape around Miette Hot Springs is stunning, so it’s the perfect place to relax and enjoy some peace and quiet.
-Plus, at only $7.75 CAD to enter the hot springs, it’s a great option to visit if you’re looking for a cheap but awesome activity.
+Plus, at around $16.50 CAD (or $53 CAD for a family) to enter the hot springs, it’s a great option to visit if you’re looking for a cheap but awesome activity.

 The pools are a hidden gem in Jasper but they are a popular stop-off for tourists driving from Edmonton to Jasper.